serpentz/capozios-customer-frontend/README.md

     -

 * How to implement login
-    - Actions supposed to be arrow functions
+    - Actions supposed to be arrow functions?
+        - Answer: Generally it's not an issue, could be either.
     - Where images should be stored

+* Questions?
+    - How would I implement a .catch on the actions for fetching?
+    - I need to know how to do the actions and reducing methods for fetching.
+    - When I export an action, should I `export deafult` or `export`?